Hardware bug: Unintended operation

-(notably game and demo) on the Commodore Amiga took advantage of the unintended operation of its coprocessors to produce new effects or optimizations.

 Security vulnerabilities

 Some flaws in hardware may lead to security vulnerabilities where memory protection or other features fail to work properly.
 Starting in 2017 a series of security vulnerabilities were found in the implementations of speculative execution on common processor architectures that allowed a violation of privilege level.

 In 2019 researchers discovered that a manufacturer debugging mode, known as VISA, had an undocumented feature on Intel Platform Controller Hubs, known as chipsets, which made the mode accessible with a normal motherboard possibly leading to a security vulnerability.

 Pentium bugs

 The Intel Pentium series of CPUs had two well-known bugs discovered after it was brought to market, the FDIV bug affecting floating point division which resulted in a recall in 1994, and the F00F bug discovered in 1997 which causes the processor to stop operating until rebooted.